DylanMunyard/pi-setup-notes/README.md

 ## Export PVs as NFS shares
 A persistent volume will create itself under /media_k8s_store.
 - After it is created create a sym-link to it: `sudo ln -s <path_to_pv> /media/<alias>`
-- Then export it via NFS so it can be mounte by other hosts.
+- Then export it via NFS so it can be mounted by other hosts.
 E.g. the Emby media folder can be mounted by my laptop.

 ```bash
 sudo apt install nfs-common -y